 - Cyst: Cyst is a kind of an acne which is filled with pus.

-Acne progress slowly in the manner described below:
+Acne progresses slowly in the manner described below:

 - Partially blocked hair follicle resulting in semisolid, black plugs called blackheads.